Doumeki21/CART315/Process/DesignJournal.md

   - The rhythm aspect is still a bit too ambitious with the time frame I have, but it is a concept I would like to give it a try in the future.

 ### Idea 3
 The third idea (from combining a partner’s word) was a game that uses colors as a communication tool to “decode” and manage emotions.
+(Difficulty can range from simply selecting colors on screen to mixing colors to match complex emotions.)
 - **Comments:**
   - I have been attracted to color theory since my art journey and I think it could be used as an effective game mechanic in relation to understanding human emotions.
-  - I've decided to focus on this concept in the upcoming weeks, acknowledging that it may not be perfect but holds personal significance for me.
+  - I have decided to focus on this concept in the upcoming weeks, acknowledging that it may not be perfect but holds personal significance for me.

 ___